 Want to keep things authentic?
 Then serve this savory stew with white rice, black beans and fried sweet plantains.
 And don’t forget to top the ropa with something briney.
 I suggest pimento-stuffed green olives but if olives aren’t your thing, you can always use capers for a hit of briney tang.
 I like capers but I actually have an oral allergy to them (it’s so random, I know. they make my mouth itchy… 🤷🏽♀️) so I opt for olives.

 My personal favorite way to eat ropa vieja is in a bowl, like stew, but with all the toppings!
 I top it with plenty of diced onion, diced jalapeños, avocado, chopped cilantro and a big squeeze of lime.
 I know that’s Mexican-style, but the flavors go so well together.
-Plus it keeps me from eating too much rice.

 Also, this is sort of important but not crucial to the dish – do use different colored bell peppers if possible.
-Not only do they look great in the dish but yellow and red bell peppers are sweeter than green and that sweetness really compliments the whole stew.
+Not only do they look great in the dish but yellow and red bell peppers are sweeter than green and that sweetness really complements the whole stew.

 - 1 (3 – 3 ½) pound chuck roast